 Website: tenx.tech – Industry: cryptocurrencies – Total funding: $ 159.1 M

 TenX is a company specializing in cryptocurrency payments.
 It provides cards and wallets to enable the spending of Bitcoin, Ethereum, and Litecoin anytime and anywhere.

 Website: myrepublic.net – Industry: telecommunications, internet service provider – Total funding: $ 155.6 M

 MyRepublic is a telecom company offering internet access and broadband-based services to Singaporean consumers and businesses in Singapore, notably proposing cloud-based services and internet-enabled devices.

 Website: sunseap.com – Industry: clean energy – Total funding: $ 152.3 M

-Sunseap is specializes in solar and clean energy with solutions in funding, development, designing, engineering and construction.
-Positioned in wholesale and retail, Sunseap provides both solar leasing and clean electricity supply.
+Sunseap is specialized in solar and clean energy with solutions in funding, development, designing, engineering, and construction.
+Positioned in wholesale and retail, Sunseap provides both solar leasing and a clean electricity supply.

 12. Thessa Therapeutics

 Website: tessatherapeutics.com – Industry: biotechnologies – Total funding: $ 130 M